statgeek/SAS-Tutorials/Base_Certification_Resource_Guide.md

-# SAS Base Certification Reference Guide
+# SAS - Recommended References for learning specific topics

-The purpose of this is to create a free or almost free reference guide to study towards SAS certification.
+The initial purpose of this was to create a free or almost free reference guide to study towards SAS certification.
 I fully believe the SAS Certification Prep Guide is quite good at covering the SAS material, but sometimes you need some more background or more information.

 Each topic will be listed as a heading and links to the reference documents will be underneath.
+I'm currently adding resources that may or may not be related to the Base SAS certification but that are still really good and useful to know.

 **_This is a work in progress that will be completed over time.
 If you have suggestions feel free to drop me a line at stat_geek hotmail.com_**